dmitrydnl/BitSkinsApi/docs/eng/market/market_data.md

 * LowestPrice - minimum price.
 * HighestPrice - maximum price.
 * CumulativePrice - cost of all items together.
-* RecentAveragePrice - average price lately.
+* RecentAveragePrice - average price lately, may be null.
 * UpdatedAt - item update date, may be null.

 ### Possible exceptions